- Ready to enrol?

 Check that you have enrolled in the correct topics, under the right course (particularly if completing a combined degree), for the right semester or study period, and in the correct location.

 Use the 'View My Current Enrolment' link in the side menu to check that you have successfully enrolled.
-To have a Confirmation of Enrolment emailed to your University email address, click on 'I want to...Get my Confirmation of Enrolment by email'.
+To have a Confirmation of Enrolment emailed to your University email address, click on the 'Get my Confirmation of Enrolment by email' button.

 You will be disconnected from the system after 15 minutes on inactivity and any topics on your Potential Enrolment List will be deleted.
 Enrol in a few topics at a time if you are still deciding between topics.

-Check the Enrolment and Class Registration schedule for the date and time classes open for registration.
+Check the Enrolment and Class Registration schedule for the dates and times that your classes open for registration.

 You will need to register for a class in each activity (eg lectures, labs and tutorials) for each of the topics you have enrolled in.
 Some topics (eg Distance Education topics) may not have timetabled classes.
 This is where your timetable planning from Step 1 - Plan your study really helps.